 Emily Harrold is a documentary filmmaker from Orangeburg, South Carolina.
-Her films have screened at such festivals as the Tribeca Film Festival, the Melbourne International Film Festival, and the Telluride Film Festival.
-Recently, Harrold’s film Reporting on The Times: The New York Times and The Holocaust received a Student Directors Guild of America Award, was a Documentary Finalist in the 2012 Student Academy Awards, and received a Special Jury Mention from the 2013 Tribeca Film Festival.
+Her films have screened at festivals including the Tribeca Film Festival, the Melbourne International Film Festival, and the Telluride Film Festival.
+Harrold produced the documentary feature, Monkey Business: The Adventures of Curious George’s Creators, which premiered at the LA Film Festival in 2017 and won the Documentary Audience Award at the 2017 Nantucket Film Festival.
+The film is distributed by the Orchard.
+Harrold collaborated with Tribeca Digital Studios to produce and direct a short documentary film, La Cocinera, which premiered at the 2016 Tribeca Film Festival.
+The film has over 100,000 views online.
+Harrold’s film Reporting on The Times: The New York Times and The Holocaust received a Student Directors Guild of America Award, was a Documentary Finalist in the 2012 Student Academy Awards, and received a Special Jury Mention from the 2013 Tribeca Film Festival.
 The film opened theatrically in San Francisco, California and is distributed by Filmakers Library.
-Harrold has worked for BBC2, Gigantic Pictures, The Futuro Media Group, and Insignia Films.
-Her recent credits include PBS’s 1964, PBS’s Grand Coulee Dam and PBS’s Constitution USA with Peter Sagal.
-She is currently in development for a feature documentary and is collaborating on projects for PBS and the independent documentary circuit.
-Harrold is a member of New York Women in Film and Television and the International Documentary Association.
-She is a graduate of New York University, where she earned honors majoring in Film Production and US History.
+Harrold has worked for Zero Point Zero, Radical Media, Partisan Pictures, BBC2, Gigantic Pictures, The Futuro Media Group, and Insignia Films.
+Her recent credits include CNN’s The End: The Last Days of the Obama White House, PBS’s The White House: Inside Story, and PBS’s America By The Numbers with Maria Hinojosa.
+Harrold is a graduate of New York University, where she earned honors majoring in Film Production and US History.